-It is important for all staff to understand the difference between guest and service provider badges.
-We suggest educating staff to know the difference between badges and empowering them to say something if it appears someone has signed in incorrectly and are wearing the wrong type of badge.
+It is important for all of your community staff to understand the difference between a guest and a service provider badge.
+We suggest educating your staff to know the difference between badges and empowering them to address a visitor if it appears they have signed in incorrectly and are wearing the wrong type of badge.
 Badge enforcement is vital to maximize security while helping to ensure the kiosk is capturing the most accurate data for your community.

-As you can tell in the images below, badges for guests are more square shaped and meant to be worn vertically, while provider badges are meant to be worn horizontally.
+Badges for guests are more square shaped and meant to be worn vertically, while provider badges are meant to be worn horizontally.
 If someone is wearing a guest badge and working with a resident/in scrubs, your staff should know that they have signed in incorrectly.
 If a family member is wearing a horizontal badge, then you’ll know if they chose the wrong option when signing in.

 Only individuals who are family, friends or volunteers should receive the guest badge.
 The guest badge is worn vertically.
 If anyone is wearing this badge, they should not be a paid provider.

 Only individuals who are onsite providing a paid service to the community or to a resident should be wearing a provider badge.
 The provider badge is worn horizontally.